bloatoo/piper/SPEC.md

 12345 | str | out
 ```

-The preceding example first turns `12345` into a string `"12345"`, and then prints it to stdout
+The preceding example first turns `12345` into a string `"12345"`, and then prints it to stdout.

 You can also use the PIPE for things such as mapping arrays:

 ```
 -- Will print "2 4 6 8 10" to stdout.
 [1 2 3 4 5] | *2 | join " " | out
 ```

-You can use the `->` operator to bind values to variables in appropriate operations:
+You can use the `->` operator to bind values to variables in appropriate contexts:

 ```
 -- Will also print "2 4 6 8 10" to stdout.